Optimal Qubit Purification and Unitary Schur Sampling via Random SWAP Tests: Acknowledgments

 \section{Acknowledgments}

 We acknowledge helpful discussions with other members of our group, especially Sujay Kazi and Shiv Akshar Yadavalli.
+We also acknowledge useful comments by Zhaoyi Li.
 We also acknowledge support from Army Research Office (W911NF-21-1-0005), NSF Phy-2046195, NSF FET-2106448, and NSF QLCI grant OMA-2120757.
 SB thanks Justin Htay and Hirad Tabatabaei for proofreading the manuscript.

 \onecolumngrid